scala/docs.scala-lang/_sips/minutes/2019-12-18-sip-minutes.md

 Seth then asks about the status of the -Y flag associated with this feature: is the intention of the feature to be on by default?
 Sébastien says: hopefully, if it all works out.
-Martin says maybe it could be turned on by by Scala 3.1.
+Martin says maybe it could be turned on by default by Scala 3.1.
 Guillaume says he's confused what it means for some libraries to enable the flag and some not to.
-Martin summarises that, basically, we ened to get to the poin where we have it on by default.
+Martin summarises that, basically, we need to get to the point where we have it on by default.

 Sébastien, looking at the YouTube chat, shares Eugene Yokota's question: "what about `var x: String = _`?"
 Sébastien shares how it's "evil" and how it should've been removed a long time ago.
-Martin counters that it's quite the opposite: it should be taken to mean that it's assigning null, it should be taken to meant that the variable is unassigned and the initialisation checker should check that before each usage.
+Martin counters that it's quite the opposite: it should not be taken to mean that it's assigning null, it should be taken to mean that the variable is unassigned and the initialisation checker should check that before each usage.
 That's better than assigning null.